What Liquidated Damages Clauses Are — Definition, Purpose, and Commercial Logic

 "In the event of Contractor's failure to achieve Substantial Completion by the Scheduled Completion Date, Contractor shall pay to Owner the sum of $2,500 per calendar day for each day of delay beyond the Scheduled Completion Date as liquidated damages and not as a penalty, the parties acknowledging that Owner's actual damages from delay would be difficult to calculate with precision and that such daily rate represents a reasonable pre-estimate of the harm Owner will suffer."

 Why Parties Use Liquidated Damages Clauses.
 The commercial rationale is straightforward: certain breaches produce harms that are real but difficult to quantify.
 A construction delay affects the owner in ways that ripple through operations, leases, financing, staffing, and revenue projections — none of which may be precisely calculable at the time of breach.
-A SaaS vendor's downtime affects customers in ways that depend on how customers use the system, what alternatives they have, and what business opportunities were missed.
-Pre-agreeing on a damages figure eliminates the uncertainty and cost of proving actual damages in litigation or arbitration, reduces post-breach disputes, and gives both parties clear and predictable risk allocation.
+A SaaS vendor's downtime affects customers depending on how they use the system, what alternatives exist, and what business opportunities were missed.
+Pre-agreeing on a damages figure eliminates the uncertainty and cost of proving actual damages in litigation or arbitration, reduces post-breach disputes, and gives both parties clear, predictable risk allocation.

 How Liquidated Damages Clauses Work in Practice.
-A liquidated damages clause typically operates automatically upon breach of the specified condition: late delivery, failure to meet a performance standard, early termination without cause, breach of a non-solicitation covenant.
+An LD clause typically operates automatically upon breach of the specified condition: late delivery, failure to meet a performance standard, early termination without cause, or breach of a non-solicitation covenant.
 The breaching party becomes immediately liable for the pre-agreed amount without the non-breaching party having to prove how much it actually lost.
-Courts treat enforceable liquidated damages provisions as the exclusive remedy for the covered breach — meaning the non-breaching party generally cannot recover more than the agreed amount even if actual damages exceed it, and cannot recover less even if actual damages are modest.
+Courts treat enforceable LD provisions as the exclusive remedy for the covered breach — meaning the non-breaching party generally cannot recover more than the agreed amount even if actual damages exceed it, and cannot recover less even if actual damages are modest.

 The "Not as a Penalty" Language.
-The phrase "as liquidated damages and not as a penalty" in the quoted clause above appears in virtually every liquidated damages provision.
+The phrase "as liquidated damages and not as a penalty" appears in virtually every LD provision.
 This language is not mere boilerplate — it reflects a deliberate legal strategy.
-Courts will enforce a pre-agreed damages provision as a genuine liquidated damages clause but will refuse to enforce it if it functions as a penalty (i.e., a provision designed to punish the breaching party rather than compensate the non-breaching party).
+Courts will enforce a pre-agreed damages provision as genuine liquidated damages (compensatory) but will refuse to enforce it if it functions as a penalty (punitive).
 The distinction between liquidated damages and penalties is the central enforceability question in this area of law.
 See Section 2 for a full analysis.

 Relationship to the Duty to Mitigate.
-One underappreciated feature of liquidated damages clauses is that they typically eliminate the non-breaching party's duty to mitigate.
+One underappreciated feature of LD clauses is that they typically eliminate the non-breaching party's duty to mitigate.
 Under general contract law, a non-breaching party cannot sit back and let damages accumulate — it must take reasonable steps to reduce its loss.
-But if the contract specifies a fixed amount per day of delay (for example), the non-breaching party's mitigation efforts do not reduce the contractually specified amount.
-This is both an advantage (predictability) and a potential trap: the breaching party may be paying for harm that the non-breaching party did not actually suffer because it found alternative arrangements.
+But if the contract specifies $2,500 per day for delay, the non-breaching party's mitigation efforts do not reduce the contractually specified amount.
+This is both an advantage (predictability) and a potential trap: the breaching party may be paying for harm the non-breaching party did not actually suffer because it found alternative arrangements.

 Scope of Coverage: Specified Breach vs. All Breaches.
-Most liquidated damages clauses cover only specific, identified types of breach — commonly, delay in delivery, failure to meet a performance threshold, or early termination.
+Most LD clauses cover only specific, identified types of breach — commonly, delay in delivery, failure to meet a performance threshold, or early termination.
 They do not function as a global damages cap for all possible breaches.
 A contract may simultaneously have a liquidated damages clause for delay and a full-compensation remedy for other breaches (defective work, intellectual property infringement, fraud).
-When reviewing a contract, identify exactly which breaches trigger the liquidated damages provision and which do not.
+When reviewing a contract, identify exactly which breaches trigger the LD provision and which do not.

 What to Do